Dragonmystic707/exalted-reincarnated/docs/System.md

     -   Humans have this boon.

--   Change of Size (Larger/smaller) –only with knack.
+-   Change of Size (Larger/smaller) --only with knack.

     -   Carrying Capacity